pyzo/pyzo-website/pages/iep.md

 proved a significant burden, and we found that we were not releasing as often as we wanted.

-Furthermore, there were several cases of problems causes by the fact that the IDE worked from the same environment in which the computing was done, especially for updating packages.
+Furthermore, there were several cases of problems caused by the fact that the IDE worked from the same environment in which the computing was done, especially for updating packages.